YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * Databases recovered from journals that include fences do not require post-recovery checks and repairs for logical consistency

-Note that TSTART/TCOMMIT pairs are the preferred method of fencing; see the sections on Transaction Processing in the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ for addition benefits of this approach.
+Note that TSTART/TCOMMIT pairs are the preferred method of fencing; see the sections on Transaction Processing in the `Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_ for additional benefits of this approach.

 **Fencing Disadvantages**